 The downside is where do you mount all of your gadgets?

-As you see in the on-bike photo above, it didn’t affect my Spurcycle bell placement, but the dynamo-powered Exposure LED headlight became useless (shining on the back of the bag).
+As you see in the on-bike photo above, it didn’t affect my Spurcycle bell placement, but the dynamo-powered Exposure LED headlight became useless (shining on the back of the pack QR).
 In fact, mounting a high-powered headlight became my biggest obstacle, forcing me to resort to bolt on mounts on a fork leg (no room for fork crown mounts either) or a softer mount that attached to the top strap of the bag (varying in effectivity with how full the bag was.)

 Mounting a cycling computer was also a challenge, but I’m quite happy with my setup zip-tieing a standard Wahoo mount around the orange top strap to have my Element Roam visible for adventuresome navigation.